adn770/ppdf/docs/design-dmme.md

 both LLM prompts and core backend ingestion pipelines.

 #### 3.3.1.
 CLI Structure
-The tool uses a subcommand structure:
+The tool uses a subcommand structure implemented with `argparse`:
 -   **`prompt`**: All functionality related to testing and evaluating system prompts.
 -   **`ingest`**: All functionality related to testing parts of the ingestion pipeline.

 #### 3.3.2.
 Prompt Evaluation Mode
 This mode operates on **Test Suites**.
-A test suite is a directory containing a prompt, its configuration, and a set of test scenarios.
-Key features include an "LLM-as-a-Judge" evaluation and a `--compare` mode for side-by-side analysis.
+A test suite is a directory containing a `prompt.txt` file, a `config.json` file, and a subdirectory of `scenarios` containing individual test cases as `.txt` files.
+Key features include an "LLM-as-a-Judge" evaluation using a dedicated prompt (`PROMPT_LLM_AS_JUDGE`) and a `--compare` mode for side-by-side analysis of two different prompt suites.
+The output for all evaluations is a detailed, self-contained Markdown report.

 #### 3.3.3.
 Ingestion Test Mode
 This mode allows for isolated testing of backend services.
-The primary task is `extract-images`, which runs the full image processing pipeline on a PDF and generates a visual Markdown report for easy analysis.
+The primary implemented task is `extract-images`, which runs the full image processing pipeline on a PDF and generates a visual Markdown report, including thumbnails, for easy analysis.

 ---

 ## 4. Frontend Design (HTML/CSS/JavaScript)

-The `dmme` frontend will be a single-page application built using a modern, modular **ES6 JavaScript** structure.
-It will feature a modern, component-based design with a dark, themeable interface.
+The `dmme` frontend is a single-page application built using a modern, modular **ES6 JavaScript** structure.
+It features a modern, component-based design with a dark, themeable interface.

 ### 4.1.
 Detailed Style Guide